6 mile out and back on a remote ridge above Lexington Reservoir. Scarce

 would the term be attached to such a hot, dry, primitive, and steep south

 bay mountain?
-It stand a short distance from San Jose's ever reaching
+It stands a short distance from San Jose's ever-reaching

 urban sprawl, although whomever named El Sereno could never have predicted

 such south bay growth.
 I suppose a night watchman keeps an eye on things,

 and guards the neighborhood.
 Regardless, the protector has become the

 protected, as El Sereno is now public parkland, destined to stand forever,

 underdeveloped, with parking for only two or three cars, and no maps,